Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 Vaibhav Mishra

-All right, sir, and sir, just to.
-I mean no, it is not in the presentation how much exposure we have in this Asia in terms of our supply chain or delivery and going ahead, we expected very strong FY27.
-So how is it going to affect our targets or what are the targets that we have set in terms of revenue and margin for FY27?
+All right, sir.
+And sir, just to — I mean it is not in the presentation, how much exposure we have in West Asia in terms of our supply chain or deliveries and going ahead, we expected a very strong FY ’27.
+So how is it going to affect our targets?
+Or what are the targets that we have set in terms of revenue and margin for FY ’27?

 Rajendra Velagapudi

-FY27, I think the revenue.
-I think we are not giving any of the guidance right now on the revenue side.
-But we definitely, I mean whatever FY26 has gone by.
+FY ’27, I think the revenue, I think we are not giving any of the guidance right now on the revenue side, but we definitely — I mean whatever FY ’26 was gone by.
 So that is a year which was not a good year for us.
-I think now FY27 you will be starting seeing the growth year over year growth.
-You’ll be seeing it in all the quarters, four quarters, which is a very strong.
-I think by looking at the order backlog, what we have and also the pipeline which we have currently.
-So it gives a strong reason for us to look for higher growth.
+I think now FY ’27, we will be starting seeing the growth, year-over-year growth, we’ll be seeing it in all the quarters, four quarters which is very strong.
+I think by looking at the order backlog, what we have and also the pipeline which we have currently, so it’s just a strong reason for us to look for higher growth.

 Vaibhav Mishra